Jbleezy/BO2-Reimagined/README.md

 * Meleeing enemy players that are prone pushes 16.67% of the amount when standing
 * Meleeing enemy players that are already stunned will push them
 * Ballistic knife projectile pushes enemy players
+* Claymores are no longer triggered by enemy players
 * Stun fx is linked to the player
 * Stun fx shows in the correct position for projectiles
 * Stunning enemy players steals 100 points from them